Steel industry in Bangladesh

+The steel industry is a vital and expanding sector of the Bangladesh economy.
+Centered in the port city of Chittagong, its growth is driven by the rapid expansion of shipbuilding, real estate, and large-scale national infrastructure projects.

 History

 The first ever steel mill was established in 1952 by the H Akberali Group of Industries as the "Bangladesh Steel Re-rolling Mills (BSRM)".
 Located at Nasirabad, Chittagong, the plant formed re-enforcing bars and structural sections.
 The mill gradually prolonged, adopting new technological know-how by setting up a cross-nation European mill in 1987 which incorporated a wire-rod mill.
 The BSRM group added a captive billet manufacturing plants in 1996 so as to make sure a stable distribution of billets of its plants.
 In 2006, the company installed pilot cold rolling mill to make ribbed high strength wires.

-By this time, PHP Integrated Steel Ltd emerged under the PHP Family, with the bold vision of building Bangladesh’s first integrated steel plant to revolutionize the nation steel industry.
-One of the largest integrated steel mills in Bangladesh.
-Moreover, several other steel companies emerged in the country, most notably KSRM, GPH Ispat, RRM (The Rani Re-rolling Mills LTD, Kabir Steel Re-rolling Mills, AKS, Anwar ISpat, HKG Steel Mills Ltd., Rahim Steel Mills LTD, Seema Steel Re-rolling Mills LTD, Bashundhara Steels etc.

-Market

-German plant maker SMS Group has announced that it has signed a contract with Bangladesh based Bashundhra Multi Steel Industries Limited to build a plant in Bangladesh.
+During this period, PHP Integrated Steel Ltd was established as one of the country's largest integrated mills.
+Other significant producers also emerged, including KSRM, GPH Ispat, RRM, AKS, and Anwar Ispat, alongside several specialized re-rolling mills.